jlengstorf/code.lengstorf.com/content/blog/deploy-ssl-node-to-digitalocean.md

 Save and exit by pressing `control + X`, then `Y`, then `enter`.

 {{% aside %}}
   **NOTE:** Since this is a brand new server, there's not really a need to back up the config file.
 However, if you want to be extra-super careful, you can run `sudo cp /etc/nginx/sites-enabled/default /etc/nginx/sites-enabled/default.bak` to create a backup before overwriting the configuration.
+However, be aware that [this will cause a `duplicate default server` warning](https://github.com/jlengstorf/tutorial-deploy-nodejs-ssl-digitalocean-app/issues/2) when you test the configuration.
 {{% /aside %}}

 #### Create a secure Diffie-Hellman Group